nmtriet/react-flux-basic/README.md

 * Production Environment: Run on server (Nginx, Apache, ...)

 	* Bundle all files into a javascript file.
 Using *path* and *filename* in *webpack.config.js* to specify the information of bundle file.

 		```
 		npm run build
 		```

-	* Include it into html by script tag.
+	* Include it into html.

 		```
 		<script type="text/javascript" src="build/js/bundle.js"></script>